abrahamvegh/VEWebViewController/README.md

 * Network status indicator in the status bar
 * Loading indicator in the toolbar
 * Landscape support
-* Action menu displays the current URL (usually — it’s still a little buggy ;)
+* Action menu displays the current URL
 * Action menu items: Open in Safari, Mail Link

 # How do I use it?